zatarain/utz/README.md

 This project aims to provide a library to make unit testing in C++ based on the standard library for those passionated to the unit testing, software development and C++ standard.

 ## Motivation
 At the moment, the C++ standard is really limited so far regarding on unit testing, to say the less.
 Reviewing the state of the art, there are some libraries already like boost, GTest+GMock, FakeIt, catch, mettle, cute and many others.
-However, in terms of the mocking they are significant limited, for instance they can only mock virtual methods and some times a method was not designed as virtual and we are not the developer or maintainer for that method (which is likely when we try to mock something) or we even don't have access to the source code only the binaries.
+However, in terms of mocking they are significant limited.
+For instance, they can only mock virtual methods and sometimes a method was not designed as virtual and we are not the developer or maintainer for that method (which is likely when we try to mock something) or we even don't have access to the source code only the binaries.

 ## Tenets
 * Provide a readable and maintainbale way to write assertions.